- Best for spirituality: Alcoholics Anonymous

 - Best for the sober curious: Daybreak

 Alcohol is the most widely used substance in the United States, and it’s often misused.
-According to the 2019 National Survey on Drug Use and Health, 14.5 million U.S. people ages 12 and older live with an alcohol use disorder (AUD).
+According to the 2019 National Survey on Drug Use and Health, 14.5 million people in the United States ages 12 years and older live with alcohol use disorder (AUD).

 But people recovering from AUD don’t have to do it alone.

 Today, there’s a vast amount of help available online.
-Similar to in-person meetings, online sobriety groups create a nurturing environment to provide support and coping mechanisms.
+Similar to in-person meetings, online sobriety groups are designed to create a nurturing environment that provides support and coping mechanisms.

 Read more to see whether an online sobriety support group is right for you.

-When it comes to sobriety, it often takes a village.
+When it comes to sobriety, it often takes a support network.

-Much like mental health forums, online sobriety support groups supply accessible and stigma-free aid.
-People can find comfort knowing they’re partaking in programs developed by experts and surrounded by people who have lived in their shoes.
+Much like mental health forums, online sobriety support groups can supply accessible and stigma-free aid.
+People may find comfort knowing they’re partaking in programs developed by experts and surrounded by people who have lived in their shoes.

 While the 12-step program used by Alcoholics Anonymous is an effective and well-known format, some online sobriety groups have different structures that may cater to different types of people.

 Some groups may be specialized for a certain gender, ethnicity, religion, or age.
-Variety allows people to find a community they feel most comfortable in.
+A variety of formats can allow people to find a community they feel most comfortable in.

 Traditionally, support groups have a leader who helps guide the group through opening comments and programming.
 Members can opt to speak about their experience or choose not to share, depending on their comfort level.
 Everything discussed in a support group is kept confidential.

 Support groups can provide a steady structure.
-They can also be beneficial for preventing relapse in people with AUD who have completed an inpatient or outpatient rehabilitation program.
+They can also be beneficial for helping prevent relapse in people with AUD who have completed an inpatient or outpatient rehabilitation program.

 People with AUD may find themselves: